Learn in the Field

 Presentation: Integrating Agroforestry/Perennial Crops Into Your System

-Speakers: The Savanna Institute
+Speakers: Patrick Michaels & Erik Hagan - with The Savanna Institute

 11:00 – 11:10 A.M.